 As creatives, we want to believe a good website is defined by the visual design elements used.
 But, that’s simply not the case.
 A beautiful website doesn’t mean the site is actually performing.
 That beautiful site you’ve been admiring could have poor site performance metrics (e.g. high bounce rates, low time on site, low pages per visit and even low conversions) all because they failed to prioritize the usability and utility of the site.

 So, what makes a good web design?
 Below we explore 8 effective web design principles that will make your website aesthetically pleasing, easy to read and use, engaging and effective.

 A website design isn’t something that should be made up as you go.
 Winging it isn’t a design strategy.
 Starting with a dedicated purpose gives you a clear plan of how to approach the project as well as a guide for the design and content creation.
 If you don’t have a specific goal in mind, you won’t know what to prioritize.

 In order to determine the site’s purpose/goal, start with your target audience – who are they, what are their pain points and how will your site provide a solution to the problem?
 Knowing these will help you find the right direction for your site.

-2 Keep it simple
+2 Keep your website design simple